-Mallard House association is looking for a solution because, in a perfect world, 80 people wouldn’t have died in the Grenfall tragedy and I am sure regulations was there in place.
+Mallard House association is looking for a solution because, in a perfect world, 80 people wouldn’t have died in the Grenfell tragedy and I am sure regulations was there in place.

-Your following statements are incorrect and please help me understand why you made incorrect statements?
+Your following statements are incorrect please help me understand why you made incorrect statements.

 (1)Your fire safety regulation suggestion “The travel distance from any part of the flat to the protected staircase should be limited to 9m in line with the building regs.” is incorrect.

 There are many flats in Mhouse where many parts of the flat to the protected staircase is more than even 10 meters or even 12 meters.

-(2) You have mentioned, “the hatch takes you up to the unsafe rooftop area, with no banisters/boundaries by the edge of the property”.
+(2) You have mentioned, “the hatch takes you up to the unsafe rooftop area, with no bannisters/boundaries by the edge of the property”.

-Again your statement is incorrect because Mhouse roof has a parapet wall almost 1.4 meters high.
+Again your statement is incorrect because the Mhouse roof has a parapet wall almost 1.4 meters high.

-Your views on the your own incorrect statements, please.
+Your views on your own incorrect statements, please.